JetBrains/teamcity-documentation/topics/upgrade-notes.md

 {id="bundled-tools-updates-2023-11"}

 * The version of .NET SDK bundled with the TeamCity Docker images has been updated from 5.0 to 7.0.
+* .NET Core 3.1 is no longer bundled with the TeamCity Docker images.

-If you need an earlier version of .NET SDK (for example, .NET Core 3.1 or .NET SDK 5.0), we recommend that you build your own Docker image using the provided TeamCity Docker base image (`jetbrains/teamcity-minimal-agent`).
+> If you need an earlier version of .NET SDK (for example, .NET Core 3.1 or .NET SDK 5.0), we recommend that you build your own Docker image using the provided TeamCity Docker base image (`jetbrains/teamcity-minimal-agent`).
-See the [README](https://github.com/JetBrains/teamcity-docker-images#readme) file in the `teamcity-docker-images` repository for more details.
+> See the [README](https://github.com/JetBrains/teamcity-docker-images#readme) file in the `teamcity-docker-images` repository for more details.
+{type="note"}

 ## Changes from 2023.05.3 to 2023.05.4